NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 Various OASIS API functions and services can be accessed with this API such as Authentication, Karma, Avatars, Data, SEEDS, Wallets/Keys & more...

+This allows you to bridge between all of WEB2 & WEB3 Holochain, IPFS, MongoDB, SQLLite, Neo4j, Solana, Ethereum, EOS & ThreeFold with many more coming soon such as COSMOS, Polkadot, Polygon, SOLID, ActivityPub, Near & many more! :)

 [The OASIS API is a global universal API that aims to connect everything to everything](#the-universal-api-to-connect-everything-to-everything--no-more-silos-walled-gardens-) to eliminate walled gardens/silos.
 There are a number of open protocols/platforms/networks (such as Gab, Mastodon, Diaspora, WebFinger, SOLID, Holochain, CEPTR Pluggable Protocol, Ethereum, Fediverse, ActivityPub, XMPP & more!) that the OASIS API will support.
 The majority of these are aimed at building a truly decentralised distributed internet (Web 3.0) and this is also the aim of the OASIS API.